 Pursuant to the Approval Order, the SEC granted a conditional exemption from Exchange Act rules 15c1-5 and 15c1-6 that will allow a broker-dealer that is effecting an in-kind creation or redemption transaction on behalf of a customer to effect that transaction without providing disclosure regarding a control relationship with an issuer or participation in a distribution of a component security tendered to or delivered by the ETF.

 This Information Circular is not a statutory prospectus.
-Nasdaq members should consult the Fund's prospectus and/or the Fund's website for relevant information.
+Nasdaq members should consult the Fund's prospectus and/or the fund's website available at www.horizonmutualfunds.com for relevant information.

 Inquiries regarding this Information Circular should be directed to: